+Course Length: Studied over two years

+Examination Board: Pearson Edexcel

 Course Leader: Miss K Brown (brown@queenelizabeths.derbyshire.sch.uk)

 Pearson BTEC Level 3 National Extended Diploma (1080 Guided Learning Hours - Equivalent of 3 A-Levels)

 The Extended Diploma is a two-year full-time course, equivalent to three A-levels, providing a specialist, work-related programme of study.
 It delves deep into the topics of nutrition, physiology, fitness, psychology and coaching and applies them to an industry that is currently expanding by over 7% a year.
 The course would suit anyone with a passion for sport and/or fitness with no direct assessment on their ability to compete and perform.
 Our previous students have successfully gone on to study Sports Psychology, Sports Science, Physiotherapy, Personal Training, Marketing and Business.
 The course provides the key knowledge, understanding and practical skills that underpin the sport and exercise science sector and will prepare you well for these industries and more.